leanperia/AllAboutLeanChatbot/README.md

 # Evaluation
 Open any of the source documents and ask specific questions about them.
 You can also ask follow-up questions, or even ask more encompassing or summarizing questions as the LLM can handle it.

-It is possible to create evaluation datasets running tests via API to more objectively measure the performance of this RAG, however it will take too much time for me.
+It is possible to create evaluation datasets running tests via API to more objectively measure the performance of this RAG.
+Eval frameworks like deepeval can be used.
+However it will take too much time for me so I wasn't able to set this up.

 # Reference
-I would like to acknowledge the HuggingFace space linked below that I used as reference for building my gradio app:
+I would like to acknowledge the HuggingFace space linked below that I used as reference for the gradio app elements design:
 `https://huggingface.co/spaces/MuntasirHossain/RAG-PDF-Chatbot`
+Note that I threw out its chatbot logic and wrote my own.

 --